Shahid718/Programming-Phase-field-in-Fortran/model_B/example/README.md

 **fd_FeCr_dislin** is the name of file with .f90 extension. **fd** stands for **finite difference** and **FeCr** for **Fe  Cr**. **dislin** refers to the use of dislin for this code.

 * If the code runs successfully, it will produce following output.
-The first part prints the done steps and the computed time.
-The second part shows dislin plotting library information.
+The first part prints the done steps and the computed time; the second part shows dislin plotting library information.

 ![Output](images/Fortran_fecr_output.PNG)